 - Follow-up surgery

-- Wearing glasses or contacts to correct your vision.
+- You were wearing glasses or contacts to correct your vision.

 - Visual distortion

 One of the more severe risks associated with corrective eye surgery is visual distortion.
-It happens when the surgeon removes more corneal tissue than usual, resulting in distorted vision (ectasia).
+This is because the surgeon removes more corneal tissue than usual, resulting in distorted vision (ectasia).

 It also weakens the cornea, and the pressure that builds up inside the eye causes it to bulge.
-This is a serious problem and will need treatment to avoid loss of vision.
+This is a serious problem and will need treatment to avoid vision loss.

 - Flap complications